Yadav122/Newsify--Current-Events-News-App/README.md

 # NEWS APPLICTION
-Created a new application using NEWS API, recycler view, retrofit library, Picasso and java(Frontend and backend)
+Created a news android application using NEWS API, recycler view, retrofit library, Picasso and java(Frontend and backend)

 # Note
 This project is still under development and I will update it with new features